 Preparing to Return to Stanford

 Please note that during a quarter of suspension you will not be able to use Stanford's online student information system AXESS.
 You will therefore need to file paper applications for services such as housing, financial aid, and the like.
-For more information, visit the appropriate Stanford sites (Office of the University Registrar, Undergraduate Academic Life, Student Housing, Financial Aid, etc).
+For more information, visit the appropriate Stanford sites (Office of the University Registrar, Academic Advising, Student Housing, Financial Aid, etc).
 The reinstatement process begins on the first day of finals of the quarter of suspension.

 Steps to Take: